Nuapada: Politics

 Nawapara district is part of the Kalahandi (Lok Sabha constituency).

 People and culture

-The language spoken in Nuapada is a mixture of Odia and Chhattisgarhi dialect.
+The language spoken in Nuapada is Sambalpuri and Odia.
 Although it is a district headquarters, the culture is predominantly rural and agrarian.
 Nuapada has often been in news for alleged instances of starvation deaths in nearby places like Komana, Boden and Sinapali.
 Betting and country liquor is a common pastime for the local people as the place does not have any modern entertainment avenue.
 There is no cinema, theatre or sports facility in Nuapada.

-The most famous personality of Nuapada is Ghasiram Majhi, who has been a four time Member of Odisha Legislative Assembly from Nuapada constituency.